- Categories:

 Indigenous Resistance Day FAQs

-How are indigenous people treated in Venezuela?
+How many indigenous people live in Venezuela?

 How to Observe Indigenous Resistance Day